Pine Cone Christmas Tree Craft

-Miniature Christmas trees are fun to make to place on a mantel or table for some festive decor.
-A tree made from pine cones brings in some nature that is especially warm and decorative for a rustic Christmas.
+Miniature Christmas trees are fun to make to place on a mantel or table for some festive holiday decor.
+A pine cone Christmas tree brings in some rustic nature that is especially warm and decorative Christmas.

-Here are the easy instructions for the Christmas tree craft:
+Here are the easy instructions for this pine cone tree:

 - stryo-foam cone